gsucarrat/gets/README.md

     gets-isat-source.R
     gets-dlogitx-source.R

 The first file contains the base functions of the package, and the functions related to the *arx()* function.
 The second file contains the functions related to the *isat()* function.
 The third file contains the functions related to the *dlogitx()* function.
-The associated help-manual files are contained in the folder named *gets/man/*.
+The associated help-files are contained in the folder named *gets/man/*.

 ### Create and check the tarball
 The file in *0-make-and-check-tarball-by-G* is used by the maintainer to build and CRAN-check the tarball.